• Skip to primary navigation

 Average salary: $208,000

-procedures is known as a Nurse Anesthetist.
+procedures are known as a Nurse Anesthetist.

 To work in this field, you must obtain a master’s degree in nursing.
 A medical or